 Advanced age may be one explanation for an old dog back legs collapsing, but there are many other reasons for the loss of hind leg strength that can cause an older dog back legs to collapse.

 The six most common causes for an older dog’s hind leg weakness are:

 1. Arthritis / Osteoarthritis

 Arthritis in senior dogs is a common cause of hind leg weakness, with the hip and knee joints being the most frequently affected.

 Approximately one in five dogs over the age of eight has arthritis.
-Arthritis can develop when a normal joint has abnormal forces on it, for example from overuse, obesity or joint dysplasia from an prior injury.
+Arthritis can develop when a normal joint has abnormal forces on it, for example from overuse, obesity or joint dysplasia from a prior injury.

 When arthritis develops, the joint fluid, joint cartilage and underlying bone degenerates, leading to an inflamed joint that does not glide properly.
-Since the joints are uncomfortable, the leg is not exercised normally and the muscles weaken.
+Since the joints are uncomfortable, the leg is not exercised normally, and the muscles weaken.
 This can cause the back legs to slip out and collapse.

 Large breed dogs tend to get osteoarthritis earlier in life than small breeds.
 There are certain breeds with a higher likelihood of inheriting orthopedic abnormalities like hip dysplasia.
-These breeds include, German Shepherds, Labrador Retrievers, Golden Retrievers, Rottweilers and Mastiffs.
+These breeds include German Shepherds, Labrador Retrievers, Golden Retrievers, Rottweilers and Mastiffs.

 Arthritis is painful, which can be evident due to symptoms such as your dog panting, walking slower, reluctance to climb stairs or exercise and lying down more often.